Joaquin121121/LockIn/README.md

 1. Select a timer mode: Lock In, Small Break, or Long Break
 2. Press the START button to begin the timer (a sound will play when starting Lock In mode)
-3. The timer will automatically complete when it reaches zero and play a notification sound
+3. The timer will countdown to zero and play a notification sound when complete
+4. For Lock In timers, you have several options:
+   - Let the timer continue running in overtime mode to track additional work time
+   - Press COMPLETE at any time to save the session (including partial completions)
+   - Press RESET to discard the timer and start over
-4. View your productivity report by clicking the "Report" button
+5. View your productivity report by clicking the "Report" button
-5. Analyze your focus patterns by clicking the "Get Stats" button
+6. Analyze your focus patterns by clicking the "Get Stats" button
-6. Customize timer durations by clicking the "Setting" button
+7. Customize timer durations by clicking the "Setting" button

+## Overtime Feature

+The overtime feature allows you to continue working past the set timer duration:

+- When a Lock In timer reaches zero, it will:
+  - Play the completion sound
+  - Change to overtime mode (indicated by yellow timer display)
+  - Continue counting (showing negative time)
+  - Track overtime separately from regular time
+- To complete a session with overtime:
+  - Click the COMPLETE button that appears when in overtime mode
+  - The session will be saved with both the regular duration and overtime recorded
+- In statistics and reports:
+  - Overtime is highlighted in calendar views
+  - Statistics show both regular time and overtime
+  - Special overtime analysis shows days with most overtime
+  - Visual indicators in charts show the proportion of overtime

+## Partial Completion Feature

+The partial completion feature allows you to track sessions you don't complete fully:

+- When you start a timer but stop before it reaches zero:
+  - The COMPLETE button becomes available
+  - Pressing it will save only the time you actually spent, not the full timer duration
+  - A partial completion indicator shows how much time you've used
+- This is useful for:
+  - When you need to stop work earlier than planned
+  - Recording accurate time usage even for incomplete sessions
+  - Maintaining honest productivity metrics
+- In statistics and reports:
+  - Partial sessions are counted toward your total time
+  - All reports reflect the actual time spent, not the planned time

 ## Data Structure